About Barron County

 Elections & Voter Records

-335 East Monroe Avenue, Room 2700, Barron, WI 54812 • Phone: (715) 537-6200
+335 East Monroe Avenue, Room 2700, Barron, WI 54812

 Wisconsin law requires voter registration by 5:00 PM on the Wednesday before an election (20 days before), though same-day registration is available at the polls with proper proof of residence.
-Eligible voters must be U.S. citizens, 18 years of age or older, and residents of Wisconsin for at least 28 consecutive days.
+Eligible voters must be U.S. Citizens, 18 years of age or older, and residents of Wisconsin for at least 28 consecutive days.

 Voters can find their polling place, view sample ballots, and check registration status through the MyVote Wisconsin website at https://myvote.wi.gov.
 Public election records in Barron County include voter registration lists (available under Wisconsin Statutes §6.36 with restrictions on commercial use), campaign finance reports filed with the Wisconsin Ethics Commission, candidate registration forms, nomination papers, and precinct-by-precinct election results.
-The Barron County Clerk publishes unofficial election results on election night and certified results within days of canvassing.
+Barron County Clerk publishes unofficial election results on election night and certified results within days of canvassing.

 In the November 2024 general election, Barron County reported voter turnout of approximately 71-75%, consistent with Wisconsin's traditionally high participation rates in presidential elections.
 The next major election is November 3, 2026, featuring U.S. House and Senate midterms, Wisconsin state constitutional offices (if applicable to the cycle), state legislative seats, and county offices.